Còsagach rivals Hygge

-Earlier this month, VisitScotland announced Còsagach, a Gaelic term they say has evolved to mean snug and cozy, will rival Hygge, the Danish 2016 idea of coziness.
+Earlier this month, VisitScotland announced Còsagach, a Gaelic term that has evolved to mean snug and cozy, will rival Hygge’ the Danish idea of cozy.
 How do these differ?
-Well, it seems Còsagach is in full bloom in the winter, which leans more toward a snug, sheltered type of coziness, while Hygge is about warmth, cozy and relaxation.
-In any case, we’re nowhere near done with bringing that warm cozy feeling into our homes.
+Well, Còsagach is in full bloom in the winter, which leans toward a snug, sheltered type of coziness.
+Hygge, however, is about warmth, cozy and relaxation.
+What this indicates is, simply, that we’re nowhere near done with a design style that stirs that cozy feeling.

 So how does this translate into design?
 It so happens that Nashville is ahead of the trends as we have been doing rustic and cozy in elegant and surprising ways, for years!
 Below are some images of my some of my super cool Nashville clients’ homes, which exemplify warm and cozy.

 Cozy can show up in a lighter, airier version as in this favorite urban villa of a super stylish client with which my husband, architect David Baird and I worked.
 An all-white plaster fireplace, rumpled linen slipcovered sofas, wrought iron vintage chandelier, dining right next to the fire – a vintage Irish pub table.